Mara Maru: Shooting

 The film was shot at Warner Bros and on location at Newport Harbor, Balboa Island, Los Angeles harbor, Catalina Island and the San Fernando Mission (doubling for a Manila Cathedral).

 Director Gordon Douglas later recalled Flynn "was great up until three o'clock in the afternoon.
-Shooting a scene about 2:30 he'd be fine.I'd go to his dressing room and we'd talk and he'd have what I thought was a glass of water.
-It was straight up gin or water.
-Then he'd gone on set and be stoned.
+Shooting a scene about 2:30 he'd be fine.
+I'd go to his dressing room and we'd talk and he'd have what I thought was a glass of water.
+It was straight up gin or vodka.
+Then he'd go on set and be stoned.
 He'd start hamming it up.
 I'd yell 'Cut' and tell him 'You're really eating scenery, man.'
 He'd say 'No, I was fine.'
 I'd have the shot printed early and the next morning he'd be horrified when he saw the rushes.
 'Get rid of that film!' he'd say.
 Errol was a nice person but unfortunately a terrible drinker.
 Believe me he would have died at twenty two if he'd done all the things he was credited for doing."